-In our simulations resource limitations led to reduced incidence of resistance mutants arising 390 and surviving.
-An important effect we did not include in our analytical model, and could not 391 detect in the simulations, is 'competitive release' where a strain or species that is initially limited 392 in its population size due to competition with a fit cohabitant, can begin to grow rapidly if 393 the competitor is eliminated [21, 59, 60].
-In particular, if the susceptible bacterial population 394 reaches a high level, then resistant mutants may struggle to grow, but once antibiotics crash 395 the susceptible population, there is more ecological room for the resistant strains to grow.
-We 396 did not observe this effect, likely because there were no pre-existing mutants in our simulations, 397 and so even if the susceptible population crashes, there may be no resistant strain ready to fill 398 the newly vacated niche.
-Thus, exploring situations with some pre-existing mutants [18] could 399 be a valuable extension to our study.
-400
+In our simulations, resource limitations led to reduced incidence of resistance mutants arising and surviving.
+An important effect we did not include in our analytical model, and could not detect in the simulations, is 'competitive release' where a strain or species that is initially limited in its population size due to competition with a fit cohabitant, can begin to grow rapidly if the competitor is eliminated [21, 61, 62].
+In particular, if the susceptible bacterial population reaches a high level, then resistant mutants may struggle to grow, but once antibiotics crash the susceptible population, there is more ecological room for the resistant strains to grow.
+We did not observe this effect, likely because there were no pre-existing mutants in our simulations, and so even if the susceptible population crashes, there may be no resistant strain ready to fill the newly vacated niche.
+Thus, exploring situations with some pre-existing mutants [18] could be a valuable extension to our study.

-Antimicrobial resistance is often conferred not by de novo mutations but through horizontal 401 gene transfer (HGT), e.g. through the transfer of plasmids (conjugation), or the uptake of free 402 DNA from the environment (transformation) [61, 62].
-Whilst our model does not incorporate 403 HGT of resistance genes, we believe that in some situations our results may still be applicable, 404 at least approximately.
-For example, consider a scenario in which a drug-susceptible pathogen 405 co-occurs but is not in competition with resistant commensal bacteria, and that the resistance 406 genes can be transferred to the pathogen.
-In this situation, one would expect per capita rates of 407 HGT to be roughly constant over time.
-(Under the commonly used mass-action assumption, the 408 rate of HGT can be expressed as $\beta SI$ , where S is the recipient and I the donor population size.)
-409 Therefore, within our model framework, the process of HGT would be equivalent to the process 410 of mutation (with $\beta I$ corresponding to the mutation rate $\mu$ ), and our results would extend to 411 mutations acquired through HGT or a combination of both mutation and HGT.
-Depending 412 on the bacteria and mechanism of HGT, rates of HGT are potentially orders of magnitude 413 greater than mutation rates.
-Thus, using a drug to which the commensal bacteria is susceptible 414 could make resistance considerably less likely to evolve.
-More complex scenarios where the 415 donor populations are also affected by the drug or interact with the pathogen population (e.g., 416 through competition or cross-feeding) would require a new model incorporating these effects.
-417
+Antimicrobial resistance is often conferred not by de novo mutations but through horizontal gene transfer (HGT), e.g. through the transfer of plasmids (conjugation), or the uptake of free DNA from the environment (transformation) [63, 64].
+Whilst our model does not incorporate HGT of resistance genes, we believe that in some situations our results may still be applicable, at least approximately.
+For example, consider a scenario in which a drug-susceptible pathogen co-occurs but is not in competition with resistant commensal bacteria, and that the resistance genes can be transferred to the pathogen.
+In this situation, one would expect per capita rates of HGT to be roughly constant over time.
+(Under the commonly used mass-action assumption, the rate of HGT can be expressed as αSD , where S is the recipient and D the donor population size of resistant commensals, and α is a rate parameter.)
+Therefore, within our model framework, the process of HGT would be equivalent to the process of mutation (with αD corresponding to the mutation rate μ), and our results would extend to mutations acquired through HGT or a combination of both mutation and HGT.
+It is important to caution though that the analogy between mutation and HGT outlined above rests on the strong assumption that the number of resistant donors remains constant through time.
+Depending on the bacteria and mechanism of HGT, rates of HGT are potentially orders of magnitude greater than mutation rates.
+Thus, using a drug to which the commensal bacteria are susceptible could make resistance considerably less likely to evolve.
+More complex scenarios where the donor populations are also affected by the drug or interact with the pathogen population (e.g., through competition or cross-feeding) would require a new model incorporating these effects.

-While these results will take time to become clinically applicable, the potential of using 418 the (often well-characterised) resistance mutation rate in deciding on a treatment strategy is 419 unreasonably underexplored.
-Even if theoretical models as abstract and (compared to reality) 420 simple as this one cannot be directly applied in clinical settings, our results could motivate 421 experimental efforts to corroborate them, which could in turn lead to in vivo tests.
-Our findings 422 should in principle be straightforward to test in the laboratory.
-This would require assembling a 423 set of drugs with considerably different mutation rates in some model bacteria, and challenging 424 parallel susceptible populations with different pairs of these drugs in a variety of concentration 425 ratios.
-Integrating knowledge of resistance mutation rates into pharmacological decision-making 426

-${\tt 427}$ $\,$ has the potential to clear more infections and minimise resistance evolution.
+While these results will take time to become clinically applicable, the potential of using the (often well-characterised) resistance mutation rate in deciding on a treatment strategy is unreasonably underexplored.
+Even if theoretical models as abstract and (compared to reality) simple as this one cannot be directly applied in clinical settings, our results could motivate experimental efforts to corroborate them, which could in turn lead to in vivo tests.
+Our findings should in principle be straightforward to test in the laboratory.
+This would require assembling a set of drugs with considerably different mutation rates in some model bacteria, and challenging parallel susceptible populations with different pairs of these drugs in a variety of concentration ratios.
+Integrating knowledge of resistance mutation rates into pharmacological decision-making has the potential to clear more infections and minimise resistance evolution.